K-Gutierrez/LpColonizationIsland/README.md

 ```

-## **7. mkmkm.**
+## **7. Detecting the loss of the colonization island over time.**

 Scripts written by Richard Wolff to
-* align reads to WF parent using MIDAS
+* Align reads to LpWF parent using MIDAS
-* perform evolutionary analyses
+* Perform evolutionary analyses

 These scripts were run on UCLA's Hoffman2 computing cluster, using Hoffman2's MIDAS-1.3.2 docker image.

-Raw data and annotations furnished by Karina Garcia:
+Raw data and annotations furnished by Karina Gutierrez Garcia:

     1) Raw data (Nextseq 2x75) of 12 evolved replicates
     2) Raw data (Nextseq 2X75) for 8 evolved passages